This website is intended for US Healthcare Professionals.

 Epoetin Alfa:

-of patients discontinued treatment due to lack of efficacy
+of patients discontinued treatment due to a lack of efficacy

 Discontinuations due to death